victorarias/victorarias.github.com/_posts/2013-09-17-extending-ruby-ruby-love-part-1.md

 ##Extending Types

 One of the most famous features from Ruby is monkey patching.
-Everyone knows it, a lot of people hates it.
+Everyone knows it, a lot of people hate it.
 Besides all the drama, monkey patching can be very useful in some scenarios like, for instance, applying a temporary patch to fix an annoying bug inside that gem that you love so much (and still isn't distributed with the fix).

 The code below illustrate how easy is to monkey patch something: